2026 California Secretary of State election

 The 2026 California Secretary of State election will take place on November 3, 2026, to elect the next secretary of state of California.
-The nonpartisan top-two primary election will take place on June 2, 2026.
+The nonpartisan top-two primary election took place on June 2, 2026.
 Secretary of State Shirley Weber was elected in 2022 with 60.1% of the vote.
 She is running for re-election to a second term.
 Republican Orange County supervisor Don Wagner is also running for this position.